biggaero/uswiki/README.md

 3. **Access**: After installation:
    - Click "Wiki" in the Plugin Manager for admin access
    - Users can access via the new menu link that was automatically created
+   - In the event that you do not want to use the ultramenu link, do not delete the menu item, disable it in Ultramenu

 ## File Structure